PortsMaster/PortMaster-GUI/ANNOUNCEMENT.md

 # How to get it?

-On ArkOS/AmberELEC/uOS you just need to run PortMaster and it will update to the latest version, on JELOS you will need to follow the instructions from https://portmaster.games/installation.html
+For **ArkOS**, **AmberELEC**, and **uOS**, simply run PortMaster on your device if it's already installed, and it will automatically update to the latest version.
+Otherwise you will need to follow the instructions from https://portmaster.games/installation.html